elzetia/Documentation/docs/RedM/stable.md

 ### Functions

-If you need to overwrite a native function linked to the framework (custom inventory for example), you can overwrite my functions by added them in the config file.
+If you need to overwrite a native function linked to the framework (custom inventory for example), you can overwrite my functions by adding them in the config file.
-You don't need to use all functions.
+You don't need to use all the functions.

 #### <Badge type="client" text="Client" /> Initialize the framework
 Function to init your framework